*NOTE: ITEM IS BACK IN STOCK, SHIPS OUT IN APPROX 2 DAYS.

 For many areas, since the digital HDTV conversion, there aren't all that many (if any) whose real frequencies are still on VHF, (running a signal report can tell you the real frequencies of Ch2s - Ch13s for your area).

 Despite Chs 2-13 still be used on the TV set, these often don't represent their actual frquencies.
 For example, your Ch2 may likely be a UHF frequency today (regardless of the channel shown on yoru TV set).
-This UHF antenna will also have "some" VHF ability already and can ship out much sooner than the long range VHF/UHF version.

 On the TVfool or Rabbitears dot info signal reports, if the "real frequencies" are still on VHF, but highlighted in 'green" (strong), you likely won't need the VHF/UHF version, this UHF only version should pick up those stronger VHF stations as well.